TrentBest/FSM_API_Unity/Assets/TheSingularityWorkshop/FSM_API/Documentation/UserGuide/03_Getting_Started_CSharp.md

     public string GetCharacterFSMState() => characterHealthFSM.CurrentState;
 }
 ```

----

-## ✅ Step 3: Manual Update Loop
+✅ Step 3: Manual Update Loop

-Since you don’t have Unity’s `Update()`, you'll tick the FSM manually in your main application loop.
+Since you don’t have Unity’s Update(), you'll tick the FSM manually in your main application loop.

-### 🕹 Example: Simulated Game Loop
+🕹 Example: Simulated Game Loop
 ```csharp
 using System;
 using System.Threading;